stacey-w-taylor/synapseDocs/_articles/aws_sts_storage_locations.md

 Follow the steps in the [Custom Storage Locations]({{ site.baseurl }}{% link _articles/custom_storage_location.md %}#setting-up-an-external-aws-s3-bucket) article to set read-write or read-only permissions on your external S3 bucket and enable cross-origin resource sharing (CORS).
 You may use AWS cloudformation for set up.

-Again, you will need an empty Synapse folder, and you will need write access to the Synapse folder.
+Again, you will need an empty Synapse Folder, and you will need write access to the Synapse Folder.

-Instead of [setting the S3 bucket as upload location]({{ site.baseurl }}{% link _articles/custom_storage_location.md %}#set-s3-bucket-as-upload-location), complete set up by running the following code on your Synapse folder:
+Instead of [setting the S3 bucket as upload location]({{ site.baseurl }}{% link _articles/custom_storage_location.md %}#set-s3-bucket-as-upload-location), complete set up by running the following code on your Synapse Folder:

 {% include important.html content="If a baseKey is not specified, the temporary AWS credentials vended by STS will give users access to the whole bucket.
 To prevent access to the whole bucket, enter a folder path in your bucket that all files in the storage location should go into as the baseKey. " %}